Who are the Bru refugees: The pact explained

 What is in the Bru Agreement

-As per the agreement, All Brus currently living in temporary relief camps in Tripura will be settled in the state, if they want to stay on.
+As per the agreement, all Brus currently living in temporary relief camps in Tripura will be settled in the state, if they want to stay on.

 The Bru refugees in Tripura will be given aid for their rehabilitation and would be included in the voter list of the state.